-And, it’s not always wear and tear that necessitates a purchase.
-There’s also the matter of new equipment that would give your shop more and better opportunities for revenue.
+And, it’s not always wear and tear that necessitate a purchase.
+There’s also the matter of new wheel service equipment that would give your shop more and better opportunities for revenue.

 That seems like a lot of variables in terms of when you should pull the trigger on new equipment, but there are really only two questions you need to ask:

 How’s your equipment holding up?
 It’s an obvious question, but if you aren’t doing regular inspections of everything around your shop, you might be surprised at how quickly something can wear out.
 You may find something as simple as a bolt that needs replacing.
 Or, you might find something worse.

 Is your business growing?
 If so, your equipment could be holding you back.
 Upgrades could make your shop more efficient, which would bring in more revenue.
 If business is really booming, you may even want to consider a new floor plan that would allow more equipment—and a lot more revenue.

 Once you’ve answered those, look for needs and opportunities in specific pieces of equipment.

 When it comes to the condition of a tire changer, watch for worn-out shoe sliders, hydraulic seals and pressure bladders.

 Just as importantly, watch for what kinds of wheels are entering your shop.
 More and more car owners are riding on larger-diameter wheels.
 If your tire changers are unable to handle these jobs and you’re turning down a lot of volume, it’s probably time to upgrade.

 Then, there’s damaged tires.
 If you’re not using a good leverless tire changer, there’s a good chance you’ll eventually need to replace a chrome-clad wheel because of metal-on-rim contact.
 Not with a nice leverless like this one.